-- Reflect together about daily lessons and encourage the teacher candidate to reflect on the effectiveness of the teaching technique(s) for the learners. - Provide multiple opportunities for candidates to self-assess their teaching - Make thinking visible and share your thoughts about the outcome of a lesson. - Emphasize the teacher candidate's strengths and give constructive, specific feedback about areas for improvement. - Discuss strategies and help set goals for the teacher candidate to address specific areas for improvement.
+- Co-reflect about daily lessons and encourage the teacher candidate to reflect on the effectiveness of the teaching technique(s) for the learners. - Provide multiple opportunities to self-assess teaching - Make thinking visible and share thoughts about the outcome of a lesson. - Emphasize the teacher candidate's strengths and give constructive, specific feedback about areas for improvement. - Discuss strategies and help set goals for the teacher candidate to address specific areas for improvement.

 Graduated responsibility allows for candidates to develop at different rates throughout the year and within each phase of the teaching cycle.
-For example, a teacher candidate may be quite successful at utilizing different instructional strategies but still need considerable support in developing assessments.
-By mentoring the teacher candidate in the ways described above, the cooperating teacher will support the teacher candidate in taking on more responsibility in the classroom.
-The candidate and cooperating teacher will continue to plan and debrief on a regular basis.
-By mid-spring, the teacher candidate should already have experienced significant responsibility for components of the curriculum.
-The cooperating teacher will continue to be a presence and provide support around the needs of individual students, curriculum planning, and the progress of the class.
+For example, a teacher candidate may be comfortable at utilizing different instructional strategies but still need considerable support in developing assessments.
+By mentoring the teacher candidate in the ways described above, the cooperating teacher will support the teacher candidate's move into the primary teaching role for the primary course.
+As the candidate takes on more responsibility in the class, the cooperating teacher plays a more supportive role.
+The two continue to plan and debrief on a regular basis.
+By winter, the teacher candidate should already have experienced significant responsibility for multiple components of the curriculum.

-The cooperating teacher, the university supervisor, STEP's Director of Clinical Work, and Director determine the appropriate time for the candidate to begin independent student teaching.
-In the fall a period of three to five days mini independent teaching and in the spring a minimum of two weeks of independent teaching is required.
-For more information, see the handbook document entitled Independent Student Teaching in STEP.
+The cooperating teacher, the university supervisor, STEP's director of clinical work, and director determine the appropriate time for the candidate to begin independent student teaching in the primary course.
+Independent student teaching begins well before the final eight weeks of the school year.
+Although the candidate assumes responsibility for the classroom during independent student teaching and may be left in charge of the classroom, the cooperating teacher remains the "teacher of record" throughout the academic year.
+For more information, see "Independent Student Teaching in STEP."